bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

    A responsive website dynamically re-arranges its contents optimally as the screen size changes.
 An adaptive website has a variety of fixed layouts that are enabled when the appropriate screen size is detected.
+Responsive = fluid + adaptive.

 2. Describe what it means to be mobile first vs desktop first.